Memories Go Fourth

 … Grandpa here yet?

 One more memory, along those lines.
-Mid ’70s, probably pre-Star Wars, probably a Saturday, and Grandpa’s over for dinner, always a minor occasion.
+Mid ’70s, probably pre-Star Wars, probably a Saturday, and Grandpa’s over for dinner, always a minor Occasion.
 With front-door greetings over, coats taken, dogs settled, and drinks well in hand, the family sits together around the living room, as ever talking and remembering and passing the time.

 Grandpa could slice politicians like birthday sponge cake